-With the strategic advice and direction of the Board, the CEO leads the external engagement activities of the CER and also serves as the authoritative CER spokesperson, although the Chairperson and other Directors may also have responsibilities in these areas as circumstances warrant.
-The CEO's day-today responsibility for the CER also means that they conduct most of the ongoing engagement with the Minister and Deputy Minister.
+The CEO leads external engagement activities of the CER and also serves as the primary CER spokesperson, although the Chairperson, other Directors, Lead Commissioner and other Commissioners also have responsibilities in these areas as identified in Engagement Guidance for GIC Appointees.
+The CEO's day-to-day responsibility for the CER and responsibilities as deputy head also mean that they conduct most of the ongoing engagement with the Minister and Deputy Minister.